nocodb/nocodb/README.md

     * Group By, Having (as query params)
     * Group By, Having (as a separate route)
     * Aggregate functions
-    * Union of many group by statements [ AWESOME ALERT ]
+    * Union of many group by statements :fire::fire: [ AWESOME ALERT ]
 * Prototyping (features available with only local MySql server)
     * Run dynamic queries
     * Upload single file